 and pop open to reveal the vivid red and yellow lip.

-This plant is sometimes known as Dwarf Cardamom or False Cardamom.
+This plant is sometimes sold as Dwarf Cardamom or False Cardamom.
 The foliage has a very pleasant cardamom scent when bruised, but this is not the species that produces the spice called cardamom.

 The broad-leafed evergreen canes grow 3-5 feet tall and individual leaves grow about 3½ inches wide by 15 inches long.
 The canes crowd together in a dense clump and can live for years if not damaged by cold.